 - “Precarious Travail, Gender, and Narration in Shakespeare’s Pericles, Prince of Tyre and Margaret Cavendish’s The Blazing World.”
 Early Modern Women and Travel.
 Eds.
 Bernadette Andrea and Patricia Akhimie.
 University of Nebraska Press, forthcoming 2019.

-- “Time, Gender, and Nonhuman Worlds.” (with Emily Kuffner and Elizabeth Crachiolo) Gendered Temporalities and the Early Modern World.
+- “Time, Gender, and Nonhuman Worlds.” (with Emily Kuffner and Elizabeth Crachiolo) Gendered Temporalities in the Early Modern World.
 Ed.
 Merry Weisner-Hanks.
 Amsterdam University Press Gendering the Late Medieval and Early Modern World Series, 2018.
 69-92.

 - “A Shipwreck of Faith: Hazardous Voyages and Contested Representations in Milton’s Samson Agonistes.”
 Storms on Islands: Shipwreck and Island Motifs in Literature and the Arts.
 Eds.
 Brigitte Le Juez and Olga Springer.
 Boston: Brill/Rodopi, 2015.
 151-170.